sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

 ## Dataset Description: 💻

 The dataset comprises a set of perspective-view images captured from different camera angles and positions within the Carla simulator environment.
-The images are saved in PNG format and have a resolution of 1280x720 pixels.
+The images are saved in PNG format and have a resolution of 800 x 600 pixels.
 Each image is associated with a timestamp indicating the time of capture.

 ## Usage ⚙️